 String colours are also personal preference and you can’t really go wrong by matching the same colour of your strings to your racquet.
 I take pride in my equipment and I like my colours to be co-ordinated.
 There’s a wide range of string colours to suit your taste.

 Perhaps more important than strings is a player’s ability, speed and power.
-As my dad tells me, “It’s not the racquet, it’s the player!”
+As my dad reminds me, “It’s not the racquet, it’s the player!”